-The actuarial valuation report on the funded position of the Plan on a going concern basis as at January 1, 2016 was completed by the actuary in July 2016.
-In accordance with the Northern Employee Benefits Services Pension Plan Act, the next actuarial valuation for the purposes of developing funding requirements should be performed no later than January 1, 2019.
+The actuarial valuation report on the funded position of the Plan on a going concern basis as at January 1, 2017 was completed by the actuary in December 2017.
+In accordance with the Northern Employee Benefits Services Pension Plan Act, the next actuarial valuation for the purposes of developing funding requirements should be performed no later than January 1, 2020.

-Based on the last report, the NEBS Pension Committee will review action necessary to ensure the deficiency is amortized according to the rules established by the Pension Benefits Standards Act, 1985.
-Accordingly, the organization has elected to perform a funding valuation annually, the next expected to be in September 2017.
+Should there be a deficiency, the NEBS Pension Committee will review action necessary to ensure such a hypothetical deficiency is amortized according to the rules established by the Pension Benefits Standards Act, 1985.
+Accordingly, the organization has elected to perform a funding valuation annually, the next expected to be in January 1, 2018.

-The actuarial value of assets has been calculated using the actual market value of assets as at December 31, 2016 and adjusted for outstanding contributions, and benefit payments.
+The actuarial value of assets has been calculated using the actual market value of assets as at December 31, 2017 and adjusted for outstanding contributions, and benefit payments.

-The actuarial value of net assets available for benefits is equal to the adjusted market value of assets over a four year period as of December 31, 2016.
+The actuarial value of net assets available for benefits is equal to the adjusted market value of assets over a four-year period as of December 31, 2017.